razgarabedi/imagedropify/README.md

 # 3. Permissions for `public/uploads` directory
 #    - `node_user` (running PM2) needs `rwx` to create `users/<userId>/<folderName>/` and write images.
-#    - `www-data` (running Nginx) needs `rx` to traverse directories and `r` to read image files.
+#    - Nginx user (`www-data` or `nginx`) needs `rx` to traverse directories and `r` to read image files.

 # Create base uploads structure if it doesn't exist (application code also attempts this)
 sudo mkdir -p public/uploads/users sudo chown -R node_user:node_user public/uploads # Node user owns the uploads structure

 # **Recommended Method: Using ACLs (Access Control Lists)**
-# Install ACLs if not present: sudo apt install acl
+# Install ACLs if not present:
+# sudo apt install acl # Ubuntu
+# sudo yum install acl # CentOS

-# Give Node User rwx, and www-data rx to 'public/uploads' and everything created within it.
+# Give Node User rwx, and Nginx user (www-data/nginx) rx to 'public/uploads' and everything created within it.
 # The -R flag applies recursively to existing files/dirs.
 # The -dR flag sets default ACLs for NEW files/dirs created within public/uploads.
 THIS IS CRUCIAL.
+# Replace 'www-data' with 'nginx' if on CentOS
 sudo setfacl -R -m u:node_user:rwx public/uploads
-sudo setfacl -R -m u:www-data:rx public/uploads # Grant www-data read/execute
+sudo setfacl -R -m u:www-data:rx public/uploads
-sudo setfacl -dR -m u:node_user:rwx public/uploads  # Default for new items by node_user
+sudo setfacl -dR -m u:node_user:rwx public/uploads
-sudo setfacl -dR -m u:www-data:rx public/uploads   # Default for new items (ensures www-data can read/execute)
+sudo setfacl -dR -m u:www-data:rx public/uploads

-# If ACLs are not used, you might need to add www-data to node_user's group
+# If ACLs are not used, you might need to add www-data (or nginx) to node_user's group
 # or manage permissions more manually, which can be complex and error-prone.

 # 4. Nginx traversal permissions for parent directories
-# Nginx (www-data) needs execute (x) permission to traverse the path to served files.
+# Nginx user (`www-data` or `nginx`) needs execute (x) permission to traverse the path to served files.
-# These might already be permissive enough on standard Ubuntu setups.
+# These might already be permissive enough on standard setups.
 sudo chmod o+x /var
 sudo chmod o+x /var/www
 sudo chmod o+x /var/www/imagedrop
 sudo chmod o+x /var/www/imagedrop/public
-# For public/uploads and its children, ACLs (or group permissions) should handle www-data's 'rx' access.
+# For public/uploads and its children, ACLs (or group permissions) should handle Nginx user's 'rx' access.

-# Verify (example for ACL method):
+# Verify (example for ACL method, replace www-data with nginx if on CentOS):
 # getfacl /var/www/imagedrop/public/uploads
 # After an upload, check: getfacl /var/www/imagedrop/public/uploads/users/<some_user_id>/<some_folder>/<image.png>
-# Ensure www-data has 'r-x' on directories and 'r--' on the image file.
+# Ensure Nginx user (www-data/nginx) has 'r-x' on directories and 'r--' on the image file.
 ```
 **Important Notes on Permissions:**
 *   Replace `node_user` with the actual username that will run the `pm2` process.
+*   Replace `www-data` with `nginx` in `setfacl` commands if you are on CentOS.
-*   **ACLs are strongly recommended.** The `setfacl -dR -m u:www-data:rx public/uploads` command is critical for new files/folders to inherit correct permissions for Nginx.
+*   **ACLs are strongly recommended.** The `setfacl -dR -m u:www-data:rx public/uploads` (or `nginx` user) command is critical for new files/folders to inherit correct permissions for Nginx.
 *   The application code attempts to set permissions `0o755` for directories and `0o644` for files during creation.
 This acts as a fallback.
-*   If issues persist, use `sudo -u www-data namei -l /var/www/imagedrop/public/uploads/users/<userId>/<folderName>/<image.png>` immediately after an upload to trace permissions for each component of the path for the `www-data` user.
+*   If issues persist, use `sudo -u www-data namei -l /var/www/imagedrop/public/uploads/users/<userId>/<folderName>/<image.png>` (or `nginx` user) immediately after an upload to trace permissions.

 ### 8. Start Application with PM2